DaveBackus/Data_Bootcamp/README.md

 ###Data Bootcamp

-Materials for a course applying the Python programming language to economic, financial, and business data.
-It is designed to give programming newbies a sense of how modern software can transform raw data into useful information.
+Materials for a course about economic, financial, and business data based on the Python programming language.
+It is designed to give (a) students some familiarity with economic and financial data and its uses and (b) programming newbies a sense of how modern software makes life easier and more interesting.

 More information: